 We start with a tragic bolero sung by a woman who is evidently offended at a greedy man, and accuses him of not being legal, not even with himself.
 More than heart broken she sounds like she wants to take that guy to court.
-This tape, was mostly bits from the radio, from sometime in the 1960s and its about 46 minutes long, As I neared the end, an abrupt cut led me into the voice of a woman whispering to an unknown lover’s ear.
-You can tell she’s really up close to the mic, “Im yours,” she whispers, “What are you waiting for. don’t wait. life is for living, day to day, second by second; its too short.”
+This tape was mostly bits from the radio, from sometime in the 1960s and its about 46 minutes long, As I neared the end, an abrupt cut led me into the voice of a woman whispering to an unknown lover’s ear.
+You can tell she’s really up close to the mic, “I’m yours,” she whispers, “What are you waiting for?
+Don’t wait.
+Life is for living, day to day, second by second; its too short.”

 You can feel the butterflies in her stomach.

 It is such an intimate recording, not meant for my ears or yours, but for and from two that we’ll never know.
 She is so daring.
 She knows what she wants.
 Her voice is filled with courage and presence.
 Which is so different to the roles cast for women in the romantic genres of the time.
-Could I find out whose voice I’m listening to? does it matter?
+Could I find out whose voice I’m listening to?
+Does it matter?
 Her words are a window into a whole whirlwind of possibilities: who knows how many events unfolded from this very recording.
-An office romance? an affair? or was it the love of her life? could they have had children?
+An office romance?
+An affair?
+Or was it the love of her life?
+Could they have had children?
 Where is she now?

 The stories we tell about our lives are irrevocably tied to love, and love in our societies has often come to be governed by moral standards set by religion.
 There is an absent presence of religious piety that hovers in the background of these tracks, like the tape noise, but quiet; silently defining the contours of expression and the way it is expressed.
 These aren’t songs bout marriage, or courtship, or sex, or even falling in love.
 They are songs about the mishaps, the aftermath.
 Songs about resignation to a tragic fate.
 Like a desperate troubleshooting manual for a rocky love life.
 The innocent maidens infatuated, in search of their prince, but strangely aware of their future disillusions.
 The drunk lonely bachelors crying over their mistakes at a bar.
 The guilt, the pain, the burden of life, the human drama; the melodrama.